 The most sumptuously celebrated holiday is undoubtedly Chinese New Year (also known as the Spring Festival 春季 Chunjie).
 The New Year period lasts about 2-4 weeks and ends with Yuanxiaojie (元宵节), the Lantern Festival.
 In 2021 it falls on February 26.

 Every Chinese person wants to celebrate the Chinese New Year with their family.
 Thus, passenger transportation just before and after the Spring Festival increases dramatically: on the roads, on the rails, and in the air.
-This means not only increased traffic and crowds, but also a rise in the prices of tourist attractions and accommodations.
+This means increased not only traffic and crowds, but also a rise in the prices of tourist attractions and accommodations.

 The Tomb-Sweeping Day (the Qingming festival)